bug2007/bug2007/README.md

 ### Hello there 👋

-I'm Moumita, a Software Enginner and an aspiring ML/AI Engineer.
+I'm Moumita, a Software Engineer and an aspiring ML/AI Engineer.

 I design scalable backend systems and explore ML System Design.
 I also practice problem-solving every week on https://takeuforward.org/